ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
+Make subtotal included / excluded optional and not related to tax b2b/b2c
+#.
 Reconcile on company currency if account don't have a currency and country is Argentina (if any other country need this it should make a PR and add itself)
 #.
 If user sets and account of a liquidity type and previous type was not liquidity and not reconcilable, recompute amounts residual because they are used on liquidity accounts
 #.
 On invoice validation check that user hasn't delete any "automatic" tax from invoice